 A word of caution: Watch out for the monkeys!
 After sunset, they are EVERYWHERE!
 They may look cute (and they are..), but they are vicious creatures that will get inside your bag and steal your last apple… or two!

 However, if you are a history buff, or an architectural photography enthusiast, or just someone who falls in love with heritage sites, you may need to purchase a 7-day pass to have the time to see every nook and cranny of the magnificent Angkor Archeological Park.
 The 7-day Angkor Wat entrance fee is $72.

 Take great care of yourself at the park.
 Remember to bring a lot of water and keep yourself hydrated during your Angkor Wat tour, take frequent breaks by sitting down to admire the views and take in the significance of the park.

 We can’t stress enough the importance of travel insurance, especially in a country like Cambodia.
-Whether you just plan to visit Ankgor Wat or explore more of Cambodia, being protected on your travels is an irreplaceable peace of mind.
+Whether you plan to just visit Angkor Wat or explore more of Cambodia being protected on your travels is an irreplaceable peace of mind.
 We learned about the importance of travel insurance the hard way and now we never travel without coverage.

 Have you taken an Angkor Wat trip?
 Do you have any advice on how long to spend at Angkor Wat?
 Tell us in the comments!